Shape

 Motivation

-As covered in Keep your Terraform code DRY and Keep your remote state configuration DRY, it becomes important to define base Terragrunt configuration files that are included in the child config.
+As covered in Keep your OpenTofu/Terraform code DRY and Keep your remote state configuration DRY, it becomes important to define base Terragrunt configuration files that are included in the child config.
 For example, you might have a root Terragrunt configuration that defines the remote state and provider configurations:

 remote_state {